 Gluten-Free Diet Review

-A gluten-free diet is a diet that excludes foods containing a protein called gluten.
+Gluten free diets are diets that exclude foods containing a protein called gluten.
 Gluten exists naturally in foods that contain wheat, barley and/or rye.
 Going gluten free is a necessity in cases of celiac disease, which occurs when the small intestine is hypersensitive to gluten, making proper digestion difficult.

-People with celiac disease experience inflammation of the small intestine, so for them, going on a gluten free diet relieves signs and symptoms and allows them to live mostly free of extreme discomfort and other complications while avoiding severe damage to their digestive systems.
+For people with celiac disease, gluten and inflammation of the small intestine is a real problem, so for them, going on a gluten free diet plan relieves signs and symptoms and allows them to live mostly free of extreme discomfort and other complications while avoiding severe damage to their digestive systems.
 For these people, living discomfort-free are the only gluten free diet results they’re looking for.

 Those who experience symptoms similar to those with celiac disease when they eat gluten, but do not have celiac disease, have non-celiac gluten sensitivity.
 Some people with non-celiac gluten sensitivity might benefit from cutting back on gluten, but for people with celiac disease, it is a necessity, not an option.